 - 1 3/4 cups all-purpose flour (or gluten-free flour mix)

 - 1 1/2 cups old fashioned rolled oats

 - 1/4 tsp coarse fleur de sel or French gray salt

 - 1 Tablespoon pure maple syrup

 - Preheat your oven to 400 F (200 C).
 Generously butter a 13 x 9-inch baking pan.
-Prepare the filling by mixing the water, dates, and 2 tablespoon maple syrup in a small sauce pan.
+Prepare the filling by mixing the water, dates, and 2 tablespoons maple syrup in a small saucepan.

 - Bring to a boil and simmer for 7 minutes, until the mixture is very thick and resembles jam.
 Remove from the heat and stir in the orange extract.
 Set aside while you prepare the crust.